jg-rp/python-liquid2/docs/migration.md

 ### Array construction syntax

-Filtered expression (those found in output statements, the `assign` tag and the `echo` tag) and `for` tag expressions support array literal syntax.
+Filtered expressions (those found in output statements, the `assign` tag and the `echo` tag) and `for` tag expressions support array literal syntax.
 We don't use the traditional `[item1, item2, ...]` syntax with square brackets because square brackets are already used for variables (`["some variable with spaces"]` is a valid variable).

 ```liquid2
 {% assign my_array = a, b, '42', false -%}